Bookmaster9/S4-TCPFormer/README.md

 python train.py --config configs/h36m/TCPFormer_h36m_243.yaml
 ```

-## 👍 Acknowledgement
+## Acknowledgement

-Our code is extended from the following repositories.
+Our code is extended from the following repository.
 We thank the authors for releasing the codes.

 - [TCPFormer](https://github.com/AsukaCamellia/TCPFormer/tree/main)

-## 🔒 Licence
+## Licence
 This project is licensed under the terms of the MIT license.